AnnZhouCcc/AnnZhouCcc.github.io/_pages/about.md

 ---
 permalink: /
-title: "Currently looking for research opportunities in Summer 2021 Planning to attend graduate school in Fall 2022"
+title: "Looking for research opportunities in Summer 2021 & Planning to attend graduate school in Fall 2022"
 excerpt: "About me"
 author_profile: true
 redirect_from: